 Not Quite decides to create new ownership company

 At the AGM of Not Quite economic association the members voted and decided to create a shareholder company tasked with buying and running the mill.
-Not Quite want to be a minority owner in the new company but will lead the initiative.
+Not Quite want to be a minority owner in the new company and will lead the process.

 Grant for crowdfunding